 1970 - New weighbridge was installed at Llansantffraid.

 1973 - New mill is officially opened by the Secretary of State for Wales.

 1974 - Expansion of bulk out loading storage facilities.

 1975 - Eagle House purchased in Llansantffraid along with Tan Yard Farm.

 1979 - Contracts placed for development of the Mill plant, a Maintenance Garage on the Tan Yard, extension of Eagle house for an administration centre, improved IT and improvements of the packing facilities.

-1981- Price Charles visited Llansantffraid to open the new mill which was the most modern mill in Europe at the time.
+1981- Prince Charles visited Llansantffraid to open the new mill which was the most modern mill in Europe at the time

 1987- L.Rowland & Co acquired